stephen476/stephen476/README.md

-👋 Hi, I'm Oluwatosin, a Senior Data Analyst and IT Project Manager.
+👋 Hi, I'm Stephen, a Senior Data Analyst and IT Project Manager.

-🙋‍♀️ About Me
+# 🙋‍♀️ About Me

 • 📊 I am currently open to Senior data analyst position.

 • 📐 Degree in Statistics, National Diploma in Mathematics and Statistics, Google Data Analytics Certification, IBM Cloud Computing Certification.